beenycool/minecraft-plugin/README.md

 to push the new identifier to `POST /control/stream` on that listener.
 Set `LISTENER_CONTROL_TOKEN` on the listener (or pass `--control-token`) and mirror the same token in `youtube.listener-control-token` (or in the Minecraft server environment) to secure that endpoint.
+To force using only a remote listener, set `youtube.local-listener-enabled: false`.

 ### TikTok listener integration
 Alongside the YouTube bridge the plugin now supports events sourced from a TikTok listener.
 The new